easolhq/easolhq.github.io/docs/reference/objects/color.md

 # color.alpha

-The alpha component of the color, which is a decimal number between 0.0 and 1.0.
+The alpha component of the colour; a decimal number between 0.0 and 1.0.

 # color.blue

-The blue component of the color, which is a number between 0 and 255.
+The blue component of the colour; a number between 0 and 255.

 # color.green

-The green component of the color, which is a number between 0 and 255.
+The green component of the colour; a number between 0 and 255.

 # color.hex

-The Hex value of the color. e.g. `#005ce6`
+The Hex value of the colour. e.g. `#005ce6`

 > When possible, prefer using `color.rgba` over `color.hex`.
-The site builder's color picker allows users to select an opacity.
-RGBA values in CSS will include a color's opacity, whereas Hex values will ignore it.
+The site builder's colour picker allows users to select an opacity.
+RGBA values in CSS will include a colour's opacity, whereas Hex values will ignore it.

 # color.red

-The red component of the color, which is a number between 0 and 255.
+The red component of the colour; a number between 0 and 255.

 # color.rgba

-The RGBA value of the color as a string that can be used directly in CSS. e.g. `rgba(187, 207, 207, 1)`
+The RGBA value of the colour as a string that can be used directly in CSS. e.g. `rgba(187, 207, 207, 1)`